 I wrote the first version of the story outline in 2006.
 I completed the first draft version of the novel in March 2009.

 The script was never written in detail and it kept evolving during the process of drawing.
-I was working scene by scene: first planning pages in a series of thumbnails in a scene, then drawing the actual pages.
-I also developed a map of emotional connections amongst the characters in the book.
+I was working scene by scene.
+First, I created miniatures of a dozen or so pages, and only after drawing them clean, I went to the next scene.
+I also created a map of emotional dependencies between the characters.

 Drawing "Mr. Light Bulb"